MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-Note that we can easily read-out the camera position from the pose matrix (hence, the name).
+Note that we can easily read out the camera position from the pose matrix (hence, the name).

 These two alternatives produce the same result which we call **pose matrix** or **cam-to-world matrix**, i.e.,